This update provides an overview of the key changes involved for affected firms, plus an outlook on further potential developments to follow

 2. Clarifying and strengthening the responsibilities of principals

-have clear criteria on the circumstances in which they should terminate an AR relationship and assist such ARs with an orderly wind-down.
+Have clear criteria for terminating an AR relationship and assist ARs with an orderly wind-down when necessary.

 (Please note: the annual review requirement does not apply to “Introducer Appointed Representatives” (IARs) whose function is essentially confined to lead generation for the principal firm.
 IARs are described further in our April 2022 blog article).